jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 # grub-install --efi-directory=/boot/efi --bootloader-id=ubuntu
 ```

-This will install the necessary files into `/boot/efi` and set up a boot entry in your motherboard’s [NVRAM](https://en.wikipedia.org/wiki/Non-volatile_random-access_memory).
+This will install the necessary files into `/boot/efi` and set up a boot entry in your motherboard's [NVRAM](https://en.wikipedia.org/wiki/Non-volatile_random-access_memory).

 ## Step 9: Create a user

-You’ll need a user for normal user activity.
+You'll need a user for normal user activity.
 Substitute `me` for the username you want to use.

 ```